nathanfletch/ParkAPI.Solution/README.md

 </details>

 ## Data Loading
-Now that you've got the project set up, you're ready to start making calls to the Park API!
-Open Postman or your favorite client.
+Now that you've got the project set up, you're ready to start making calls to the Park API from Postman or your favorite client.
 There are 2 ways to load data:
 * Call the post route over and over - only recommended for the extremely bored.
 * Make a GET request to `http://localhost:5000/api/parks/load`.
 This will load a .csv file downloaded from [Kaggle](https://www.kaggle.com/danofer/sf-parks) into the database.